NITK-KODE/NITK-KODE/README.md

 # NITK-KODE

-NITK KODE is a group of developers from NITK Batch 2024.
+NITK KODE is a group of passionate developers from NITK Batch 2024.
-We aspire to improve the development as well as the coding culture in our institution.
+-We aspire to improve the development as well as the coding culture in our institution.
+-Trying to take NIT-K Coding and Development culture to the next level.